Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Well-posedness vs. ill-posedness

 The two theorems, to be proved in detail in Section~\ref{ssec:wellposed} and~\ref{ssec:IllCond} respectively, hold vast contrast to each other.
 The core difference between the two theorems is the data selection.
 The former guarantees the convexity of the objective function, and the latter shows degeneracy.
 The analysis comes down to evaluating the Hessian, a $2R\times 2R$ matrix:

-It is a well-known fact~\cite{PolyakShcherbakov_2017_Optimization} that a positive definite Hessian provides the strong convexity of the loss function, and is a sufficient criterion that permits the convergence in the parameter space.
-If $H_K\C(K_\star)$ is known to be positive and the Hessian matrix does not change much under small perturbation of $K$, then convexity of the cost function can be guaranteed in a small environment around $K_\star$.
+It is a well-known fact~\cite{PolyakShcherbakov_2017_Optimization} that a positive definite Hessian provides the strong convexity of the loss function, and is a sufficient criterion that permits the convergence {of the parameter reconstruction.} If $H_K\C(K_\star)$ is known to be positive and the Hessian matrix does not change much under small perturbation of $K$, then convexity of the cost function can be guaranteed in a small environment around $K_\star$.
 Such boundedness of perturbation in the Hessian is spelled out in Proposition \ref{prop:well-posedness}, and Theorem~\ref{thm:well-posedness} naturally follows.

 Theorem~\ref{thm:illconditioning} orients the opposite side.
 In particular, it examines the degeneracy when two data collection points get very close.
 The guiding principle for such degeneracy is that when two measurements can get too close, they offer no additional information.
-Mathematically, this amounts to rank deficiency of the Hessian~\eqref{eq:HessianForm}, prompting the collapse of convexity in the landscape of the objective function.
-The closeness of two measurements can be quantified through different manners, and we specifically examine two types: \begin{itemize} \item the two test functions $\mu_1,\mu_2$ are close in $L^1$; \item the measurement locations are close: setting $\mu_1$ and $\mu_2$ as mollifiers from direct Dirac-$\delta$ centered at $x_1$ and $x_2$, then the closeness is quantified by $|x_1-x_2|$. \end{itemize} corresponding to the two bullet points in Theorem~\ref{thm:illconditioning}.
-These two scenarios of deficient ranks are presented in Proposition~\ref{prop:gradconv_singular} and~\ref{prop:gradconv} respectively.
+Mathematically, this amounts to rank deficiency of the Hessian~\eqref{eq:HessianForm}, prompting the collapse of convexity in the landscape of the objective function. {Proposition~\ref{prop:gradconv} and~\ref{prop:gradconv_singular} consider the two different notions of closeness, each of which entails their own strategy to control the vanishing information gain from the first measurement.}